digvijaysngh512/Vehicle-Specification-Extraction-from-Service-Manual-pdf-/README.md

 The service manual pdf is parsed using PyMuPDF (fitz).
 All pages are read and combined into a single raw text corpus.
 ### 2. Text Cleaning
-•	\n Remove extra spaces
-•	Normalize line breaks
-•	Clean special symbols
-This improves chunking and retrieval quality.
+Remove extra spaces, Normalize line breaks, Clean special symbols This improves chunking and retrieval quality.
 ### 3. Text Chunking
-•	RecursiveCharacterTextSplitter
-•	Chunk size: 800
-•	Overlap: 100
+RecursiveCharacterTextSplitter, Chunk size: 800, Overlap: 100
 Chunking enables efficient semantic retrieval.
 ### 4. Embedding Creation
 Each chunk is converted into vector embeddings using: